Morse-Novikov cohomology and rigidity of Lie affine foliations: Introduction

 To obtain examples of this result, we restrict to a particular class of Lie affine foliations on mapping tori which we call \emph{model Lie affine foliations}.
 They are constructed as follows.
 Let $L$ be a compact, connected manifold and $\varphi\in\text{Diff}(L)$ a diffeomorphism.
 Pick a closed nowhere-vanishing one-form $\alpha\in\Omega^{1}(L)$ satisfying $\varphi^{*}\alpha=e^{\lambda}\alpha$ for some $\lambda\neq 0$.
 We get a Lie affine foliation $(\mathcal{G}_{\alpha,\lambda},\omega)$ on the mapping torus $\mathbb{T}_{\varphi}$, defined by the one-forms

-We can use Proposition A to make the cohomological requirements in Proposition B more explicit in this situation.
-We obtain the following result, which yields many examples of rigid Lie affine foliations (see Cor.~\ref{cor:rigidity-model}).
+We use Proposition A to analyze the cohomological requirements in Proposition B for model Lie affine foliations.
+We obtain sufficient conditions under which these requirements are met.
+This gives a concrete way to construct examples of rigid Lie affine foliations (see Cor.~\ref{cor:rigidity-model}).